-Figure 7.
-UV-vis absorption spectra of nominal cinnabar, carmine lake, red lead and malachite powders (a-d) and FTIR spectra of (e-g) pigments on tablets.
-Some of FTIR contributions could also be ascribed to wood features, such as lignin (1275 cm-1) and cellulose-hemicellulose (1650 cm-1).
+Figure 7. a–d) UV-vis absorption spectra of nominal cinnabar, carmine lake, red lead and malachite powders, e–g) FTIR spectra of pigments on tablets.
+Some FTIR contributions could also be ascribed to features of wood, such as lignin (1275 cm−1) and cellulose-hemicellulose (1650 cm−1).

-In Fig. 7e-g are shown FTIR spectra of dyes on the painted tablet.
-The prominent FTIR feature at about 1400 cm-1 and the two well-defined contributions around 1600 cm-1 (Fig. 7e) are similar to ones observed for lead white pure inorganic pigments [19], while FTIR bands in Fig. 7f-g are similar to ones already observed for azurite and malachite which are ascribed to copper carbonate minerals constituents [20].
-Finally, cinnabar FTIR spectrum (not shown) is analogous to ones reported in Ref.
-[21].
-The infrared analysis detected complex fingerprints in all the samples.
-Some of FTIR contributions are due to wood features, such as lignin (around 1275 cm-1) and cellulose-hemicellulose (around 1650 cm-1).
-Hence, net discrimination cannot be made using only UV-vis optical absorption and FTIR spectra.
-Complementary information to the complex FTIR evidence was obtained from micro-Raman.
-Raman spectroscopy has the advantage over FTIR for identifying pigments in painted wooden tablets.
+Figure 7e–g shows the FTIR spectra of dyes on the painted tablets.
+Figure 7e displays a prominent feature at about 1400 cm−1 and two well-defined contributions at around 1600 cm−1, which is similar to the spectra of pure white lead inorganic pigment [19], while the bands in Figure 7f and g are similar to those ascribed to copper carbonates and previously observed for azurite and malachite [20].
+Finally, the FTIR spectra of cinnabar (not shown) is analogous to spectra reported in [21].
+The infrared analysis detected complex fingerprints in all of the samples.
+Some FTIR contributions are due to features of wood, such as lignin (around 1275 cm−1) and cellulose-hemicellulose (around 1650 cm−1).
+Hence, it is not possible to completely differentiate the pigments using only UV-vis optical absorption and FTIR spectra.
+Micro-Raman analysis provided information to complement the complex results of FTIR.
+Raman spectroscopy has an advantage over FTIR when identifying pigments in painted wooden tablets.
 Both organic and inorganic paints can be infrared active, but their absorptions are so low that it is difficult to distinguish between two samples using only the IR spectra.
-Instead, pigments show a strong response in the Raman spectra, mainly below 600 cm-1 where the IR does not strongly absorb.
-The capability of Raman spectroscopy to detect these low-frequency vibrations makes Raman spectroscopy a useful tool for differentiating painted tablets by their pigments.
-Further, Raman spectroscopy has another advantage over the FTIR.
-Since the Raman peaks are sharp and do not overlap, it is much easier to resolve mixtures of pigments than it is using FTIR.
-Also, Raman is sensitive to even small differences in the intensities of various peaks.
-Since paints are a complex mixture of many components, Raman can be used to distinguish between two similar paint samples that have slightly different amounts of each component.
+However, pigments show a strong response in the Raman spectra, especially below 600 cm−1, where IR does not strongly absorb.
+The ability to detect these low-frequency vibrations makes Raman spectroscopy a useful tool for differentiating pigments in painted tablets.
+Furthermore, Raman spectroscopy has another advantage over FTIR.
+Since the Raman peaks are sharp and do not overlap, it is much easier to resolve mixtures of pigments using Raman spectroscopy rather than FTIR.
+Also, the technique is sensitive to even small differences in the intensities of various peaks.
+Since paints are a complex mixture of many components, Raman spectroscopy can be used to distinguish between two similar paint samples that have slightly different amounts of each component.

-3.3 Raman and SERS data analyses
+3.3 Analysis of Raman spectroscopy and surface-enhanced Raman spectroscopy data

-In Fig. 8 are shown Raman spectra of nominal malachite, cinnabar and red lead powders, used as references for a subsequent comparison with Raman spectra collected on the painted tablets.
-The plotted red spectrum in Fig. 7a shows the characteristic bands of malachite [22, 23] (see also Table 2) together with the typical features, centred at 1300 and 1600 cm-1, identified as carbon black.
-In the 300-550 cm-1 range shown in Fig.8b, the Raman spectrum is characterised by the features typical of the red lead (mixed Pb (II) and Pb (IV) oxide with the general formula Pb3O4) [24].
-Finally, the green plotted Raman spectrum in Fig. 8b displays prominent bands at about 278, 290, 353 cm-1, assigned to HgS bending and stretching modes [25], and characteristic of cinnabar pigments.
+Figure 8 shows the Raman spectra of nominal malachite, cinnabar and red lead powders, used as references for a subsequent comparison with Raman spectra collected on the painted tablets.
+The spectra plotted in red in Figure 7a shows the characteristic bands of malachite [22], [23] (see also Table 2) together with the typical features, centred at 1300 and 1600 cm−1, of carbon black.
+In the 300–550 cm−1 range shown in Figure 8b, the Raman spectrum is characterised by features typical of red lead [mixed Pb (II) and Pb (IV) oxide with the general formula Pb3O4] [24].
+Finally, the Raman spectra plotted in green in Figure 8b displays prominent bands at about 278, 290 and 353 cm−1, which are assigned to HgS bending and stretching modes [25] and are characteristic of cinnabar pigments.